deeplearning540/deeplearning540.github.io/source/lesson01/content.rst

   * Content: grain production, consumption, and ending stocks, totals and by per capita.
   * Task: conduct a linear regression for grain production and grain consumption versus time (60 years)

-  * Optional: more data about different grains and their production, end-of-year-stock and sonsumption in the US can be downloaded here:
+  * Optional: more data about different grains and their production, end-of-year-stock and consumption in the US can be downloaded here:

     * :download:`Grain Production </_static/data/csv/US-Grain-Production.csv>`
     * :download:`Grain End-of-year Stock </_static/data/csv/US-Grain-EndOfYearStock.csv>`